 Eight children—seven girls, of whom Aziza Kibibi, b.
 1978, was the oldest, and one boy—were physically and sexually abused by their father, Aswad Ayinde, a music producer for The Fugees.
 The children’s mother, Beverly, knew about the abuse and did nothing to stop it.
 The children were all homebirthed and homeschooled, as Ayinde opposed birth certificates and modern medicine.

-Ayinde began raping Aziza when she was 8 years old and eventually fathered four children with her, several of whom had a rare genetic disorder due to inbreeding (Aziza and four of her children are pictured above).
+Ayinde began raping Aziza when she was 8 years old and eventually fathered four children with her, several of whom had a rare genetic disorder (Aziza and four of her children are pictured above).
 He also raped four of his other daughters and fathered a child with two of them as part of a plan to create his own “pure blood” race.
 He starved the children and beat them “using wooden boards and steel-toed boots”.
 He kept them isolated and forbade them from watching TV.

 The abuse came to light for the first time when Aziza’s grandmother alerted the authorities; however, the investigation was unsuccessful.
 Social services got involved again when Aziza brought her sick child to the hospital; around that time, in 2003, Beverly and Aswad Ayinde separated and the children went to live with their mother.
 Aziza and her sisters did not decide to press charges until 2006 when they discovered Ayinde had young daughters with other women who were in danger of abuse.
 Ayinde was sentenced to 90 years in prison for the rapes.